andOlga/obs-music-display/README.md

 Therefore, this does not work with any streaming services, but those are garbage anyway.
 You will need locally stored music.

 A web server is not required to serve `index.html`, you can just point OBS directly to it.

+A `playlist.txt` file must be generated first.
+You can either run `genplaylist.js` for this via Node, or manually edit the provided sample file.